josh-barback/Beiwe/beiwetools/README.md

 There are four sub-packages:

-* `helpers`:  Functions for handling common scenarios, such as converting time formats, organizing Beiwe data files, and plotting timestamps,
+* `helpers`:  Functions for handling common scenarios, such as converting time formats, summarizing sensor sampling rates, and plotting timestamps,
 * `configread`:  Tools for querying Beiwe configuration files and generating study documentation,
 * `manage`:  Tools for organizing and summarizing directories of raw Beiwe data,
 * `localize`:  Classes and functions for incorporating each user's time zone into the analysis of processed Beiwe data.